Pirates trade All-Star 2B Frazier to Padres - WHIZ News

 Frazier was the National League starter in the All-Star Game this month.
 He leads the majors with 125 hits and is batting .324.
 He’ll join a potent Padres infield that includes Fernando Tatis Jr., Manny Machado and Eric Hosmer.

 Pittsburgh is receiving infielder Tucupita Marcano, outfielder Jack Suwinski and right-hander Michell Miliano in the swap.
-Pittsburgh is sending approximately $1.4 million to the Padres in the deal.
+Pittsburgh is sending $1,403,575 to the Padres in the deal, accounting for most of the remaining $1,572,043 in Frazier’s $4.3 million salary.
 The MLB trade deadline is this Friday.

 The Padres are 58-44 and third in the NL West, and hold a cushion for the second wild-card spot.
 The Pirates have the second-worst record in the NL.